nimbolus/terraform-backend/README.md

 A state backend server which implements the Terraform HTTP backend API with plugable modules for authentication, storage, locking and state encryption.

+> :warning: **Disclaimer**: This code is in an early development state and not tested extensively for bugs and security issues.
+If you find some, please raise an issue or merge request.

 Supported authentication methods:
 - HTTP basic auth
 - JSON Web Tokens